How to Get Your New Small Business to Make Money

 Many people have worked as wait people or delivery people to make money while they worked towards their goals.
 Or a professional might take up work in their same profession that they would not have considered before, such as a teacher doing substitute work.

-Starting a small business isn't for everyone, but it can be a good option for laid off people who would like the chance to be their own bosses for a change.
+- Starting a Small Business Is a Good Option: Starting a small business isn't for everyone, but it can be a good option for laid-off people who would like the chance to be their own bosses for a change.
 If you are expecting or hoping that your new small business will replace your employment income, you have to make starting a small business that will make money your first priority.
 Stay focused on what your target market wants rather than what you would like.